A Common Food Staple Contributing to Weight Gain, Parkinson’s, MS, Cancer, Alzheimer’s, Hormone issues, and Bad Cholesterol.

 Caffeine (especially coffee) – I’ll talk more about that below.
 It is a big deal!
 Sorry.

 Dairy (all, even organic, even dairy-yogurts) men and women nowadays are getting an increase of about 60-80% of extra estrogen through dairy.
 How?
 Plastic tubing used to “milk the cows” and depending on what they feed or inject the cows with as well.
+There are also other compounds not helpful to the body in general.
 This is a big one!

-Refined sugar & carbohydrates (especially white sugars and flour).
-Yup.
+Refined sugar & refined carbohydrates (especially white sugars and white flour).

 Artificial sweeteners – likely obvious due to the word “artificial”, get migraines? – These can increase that!
 Anything artificial, our body doesn’t recognize and will exacerbate symptoms.